Skip to Content

 Visit the downtown Christmas tree

-The Christmas tree in downtown Wilmington (at the end of Market Street) is being lit during the tree lighting event on November 25 at 6:30 pm.
+The Christmas tree in downtown Wilmington (at the corner of Water and Market Streets) is being lit during the tree lighting event on November 28 at 6:25 pm.

-There will be live entertainment, free hot cocoa, a visit from Santa, and more beginning at 5 pm.
+There will be live entertainment, free hot cocoa, a visit from Santa, local vendors, and more beginning at 5 pm.

 Shop at the German Christmas Market

-We went to a German Christmas Market at Dirtbag Ales in Fayetteville, NC and it was so much fun.
-So I have high hopes for the German Christmas Market at St. Mark’s Lutheran Church (612 South College Road) on November 19.
+We went to a German Christmas Market (Christkindlmarkt) at Dirtbag Ales in Fayetteville, NC a few years ago and it was so much fun.
+So I have high hopes for the German Christmas Market at St. Mark’s Lutheran Church (612 South College Road) on November 22 from 10 am to 4 pm.

 See Christmas lights at Poplar Grove

-Poplar Grove (10200 US Highway 17 North) is hosting the All is Bright festival where you can see the manor house decorated and see the grounds decorated.
+Poplar Grove Plantation (10200 US Highway 17 North) is hosting the Merry & Bright Festival where you can see the manor house decorated and see the grounds decorated.

-There will be food trucks, drinks for sale, Santa, a letter writing station for the USO, and more.
+There will be campfire stations for s’mores, adult drinks for sale, Santa, a letter writing station for the USO, and more.

-The annual North Carolina Holiday Flotilla is happening on November 26.
-It begins with a Day in the Park at the Wrightsville Beach Town Complex from 10 am to 4 pm, with a car show and more.
+The annual North Carolina Holiday Flotilla is happening on November 29.
+It begins with a Day in the Park at the Wrightsville Beach Town Complex from 10 am to 4 pm, with a car show and local arts and crafts vendors selling items.

 At 6 pm, the boat parade starts and fireworks end the night.